 The ELMO cooperation launched a new phase in developing ENF inter-regional collaboration.
 The recognition of common strengths and complementary competencies reinforces collaboration across regional borders.
 ELMO work will continue to lay the foundation for stronger collaboration.
 The process is built on a strategic analysis carried out with external experts.
 The analysis has also served as the basis for the East and North Finland industrial transition – a smart specialisation strategy.

-The event aims to demonstrate how the East and North Finland clusters contribute to responsible raw materials production and refining by developing inspiring circular economy solutions and digitalisation.
-East and North Finland invite European cluster actors and regional policymakers to learn about good local practices, exchange ideas and meet new partners.
-In addition, the event will provide a platform to continue the dialogue between the region rich with raw -materials and EU policymakers to find the best available solutions supporting the regions to develop the operational ecosystems for responsible raw material production.
+The event aimed to demonstrate how the East and North Finland clusters contribute to responsible raw materials production and refining by developing inspiring circular economy solutions and digitalisation.
+East and North Finland invited European cluster actors and regional policymakers to learn about good local practices, exchange ideas and meet new partners.
+In addition, the event provided a platform to continue the dialogue between the region rich with raw -materials and EU policymakers to find the best available solutions supporting the regions to develop the operational ecosystems for responsible raw material production.

 Interregional collaboration is strengthening the capacity of regional ecosystems and creating a more integrated approach to connecting upstream and downstream industrial value chains.